StackPointCloud/stackpoint-api-docs/source/includes/_organizations.md

 **Name** | **Required** | **Description**
 ---------|--------------|----------------
 **name** | Yes | Organization name.
-**logo** | Organization logo.
+**logo** | No | Organization logo.
 This value is `null` if a custom logo has not been set.
-To set a custom logo, send the request as content type `application/x-www-form-urlencoded`.
+To set a custom logo, send it as content type `multipart/form-data` as shown on the right.

 ### Return Values